PiotrStus/HomeBudget.Backend/README.md

 - **Exportable CSV Reports**
    Users will have the ability to generate and download budget and transaction reports in CSV format.

+- **Subcategories under Categories**
+  Users will be able to create subcategories within existing categories to improve organization and navigation.